mario-bonito/CAS-Digital-Credentials/scheme/objects/objca-table.md

 # Objects of Conformity Assessment

-Objects of Conformity Assessment definitions ("object definitions") are adapted from selected techical specifications and standards and agreed to by the technical experts The definition reflects a common understanding and is used to define scope of the process, service or component and to specify the appropriate methods of test used for the purposes of conformity assessment.
+Objects of Conformity Assessment definitions ("object definitions") are adapted from selected technical specifications and standards and agreed to by the technical experts The definition reflects a common understanding and is used to define scope of the process, service or component and to specify the appropriate methods of test used for the purposes of conformity assessment.

 ## Object Definitions